Five-Minute Film Festival

 Top films from the Five Minute Film Festival will also be entered into the Alexander Valley Student Film Competition.

 View highlights from the 2023 Five-Minute Film Festival

 2024 Event Details

 Who: The Five-Minute Film Festival is open to all K-12 students in Sonoma County

 How to Participate

 All films that meet the Festival guidelines will be showcased on the SCOE website.
-A panel of celebrity judges will determine the winners and the top 15 films will be screened at a free viewing at 3rd Street Cinemas in Santa Rosa.
+A panel of celebrity judges will determine the winners and the top 15 films will be screened at a free viewing at a Sonoma County theater.
 Films will be judged on the following criteria: